Age Discrimination at Work?

 Can Potential Employers Ask Questions About Your Age Before Hiring?
 Pre-employment Inquiries

 The ADEA does not specifically prohibit an employer from asking an applicant’s age or date of birth.
 However, such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age.
-Therefore, requests for age information will be closely scrutinized to make sure the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.
+Therefore, a lawful purpose needs to be the defining intent of the inquiry.

 Summary of the Older Workers Benefit Protection Act